 batshit loco!
 But again, it was SO.
 WORTH.
 IT!)

 Today, Lola drinks a goat's milk formula by bottle (which is all Miss Sensitive can tolerate!).
-She also eats organic baby foods by spoon.
+She also eats organic fresh fruits and veggies by spoon.
 We continue to search to find foods she is not allergic to, though it has been tough.
 Lola LOVES to eat, does so as often as a newborn & let's just say, she can put it away!
 Her big sister, on the other hand, FAR prefers being fed via g-tube.
 So, you'd think that Lola would be growing faster than her sister, right?
 Alas, Lola is SIGNIFICANTLY smaller than Claire was at this same age -- to the tune of 5+ POUNDS smaller!
 Go figure.
 I need an instruction manual!